ali-master/rule-engine/packages/core/README.md

 A simple yet powerful rule engine for Node.js and the browser.
 Define complex business rules using JSON structures and evaluate them against your data with full TypeScript support.

-> **New in v2**: Strategy pattern for operators, custom operator support, enhanced introspection, and performance optimizations.
-See the [V2 Migration Guide](./docs/v2-migration-guide.md) for details.
+> **New in v2.1**: Enhanced TypeScript support with method overloads, improved type inference, and better error handling.
+See the [V2 Migration Guide](./docs/v2-migration-guide.md) and [TypeScript Guide](./docs/typescript-guide.md) for details.

 ## Table of Contents